benchristel/longlast/dev/docs/api-definition.md

 The TypeScript compiler can make breaking changes in any release.
 Because of this, longlast can't promise to support old TypeScript versions indefinitely.

 The TypeScript support policy is TBD.
+Tentatively, it might be something like
+this:

+- We only support the **latest patch release** of each minor version of TypeScript.
+E.g. we'll test with 5.7.3 but not 5.7.2.
+- A minor release of a longlast package _may_ drop support for any TypeScript compiler version older than 1 year at the time of release.

 ## Stable and unstable properties of types